 Instructions

-- Preheat the oven to 400°F. In a large mixing bowl, whisk together flour, sugar, baking soda, baking powder, and salt.
+- Whisk dry ingredients.
+Preheat the oven to 400°F. In a large mixing bowl, whisk together the gluten-free flour, sugar, baking soda, baking powder, and salt.

-- In a medium-sized bowl, whisk together the buttermilk and egg.
-Create a well in the middle of the dry ingredients and pour in the buttermilk mixture.
+- Add the buttermilk mixture.
+In a medium-sized bowl, whisk together the buttermilk and egg.
+Make a well in the center of the flour mixture and pour in the buttermilk and egg.
+Stir with a spatula or wooden spoon until the wet and dry ingredients come together into a shaggy dough.

-- Transfer the dough to a greased cast-iron skillet.
-Using a very sharp knife, score a ½-inch deep X into the top.
-Use any remaining buttermilk mixture in the bowl to pour over the top of the loaf.
+- Transfer the dough to a skillet.
+Add the dough to a buttered cast iron skillet.
+Using a very sharp knife, score a ½-inch deep X on top of the loaf.
+Use any remaining buttermilk mixture to brush on top.

 Joey says